 - D2.8 All of the landscape and visual sensitivities detailed at the type level are relevant to this landscape.
-Specific features sensitive to change in this area are: - The secondary escarpment running between Soberton and Clanfield with its chalk grassland and hanger woodland e.g. Hambledon Hangers SINC. - The areas of early assarted enclosures with thick hedgerows and significant tracts of ancient woodland around Hyden Wood, Stoke Wood and on the steep slopes to the west of Hambledon. - Areas of unimproved chalk grassland at Butser Hill and species-rich chalk grassland, yew woodland and rare juniper scrub at Old Winchester Hill. - The Iron Age Cross Dykes, field systems and Bronze Age Barrows at Butser Hill; the Hillfort and barrows at Old Winchester Hill; and the site of the Roman building at Bottom Copse. - The minor designed landscapes at North Farm, Whitedale House, Park House, Burty Lodge, Blendworth House and Idsworth Park (all on Hampshire County Council's register). - The rural villages of Hambledon and Chalton. - The strong rural, secluded character of the landscape which may be threatened by expansion of settlements which abut its southern edge. - The panoramic views from Butser Hill and Old Winchester Hill, and the views southwards across downland from the secondary hills at Windmill Down, Broadhalfpenny Down, and Home Down.
+Specific features sensitive to change in this area are: - The secondary escarpment running between Soberton and Clanfield with its chalk grassland and hanger woodland e.g. Hambledon Hangers SINC. - The areas of early assarted enclosures with thick hedgerows and significant tracts of ancient woodland around Hyden Wood, Stoke Wood and on the steep slopes to the west of Hambledon. - Areas of unimproved chalk grassland at Butser Hill and species-rich chalk grassland, yew woodland and rare juniper scrub at Old Winchester Hill. - Areas of ancient woodland, such as Coombe, Hyden Woods and The Holt, which provide a sense of enclosure, time depth and rich biodiversity. - The Iron Age Cross Dykes, field systems and Bronze Age Barrows at Butser Hill; the Hillfort and barrows at Old Winchester Hill; the site of the Roman building at Bottom Copse: and Ring work and Bailey at Motley's Copse. - The minor designed landscapes at North Farm, Whitedale House, Park House, Burty Lodge, Blendworth House and Idsworth Park (all on Hampshire County Council's register). - The rural villages of Hambledon and Chalton. - The strong rural, secluded character of the landscape which may be threatened by expansion of settlements which abut its southern edge. - The panoramic views from Butser Hill and Old Winchester Hill, and the views southwards across downland from the secondary hills at Windmill Down, Broadhalfpenny Down, and Home Down.